Skip to Content

 How do You know that Latex was Applied over Oil Paint?

-So how did I figure out that I made painted latex over oil-based paint?
+So how did I figure out that I used a latex product over old, oil base paint?
 There were a few signs that made me realize that something wasn’t right.

-First, the paint felt chalky to the touch even though it was a satin finish.
+First, the new latex paint felt chalky to the touch even though it was a satin finish.

 Second, the paint was chipping off at the slightest scratch.
 I could take my nail and easily scrape off a long strip of paint.